-- Reflects Is consistent with the Community Values Statement, objectives of the rest of the Official Community Plan and the policies of the Regional Growth Strategy; - Preserves and protects the rural character of the area and contains urban development to the Rural Village Nodes: - Protects and promotes natural, environmental, and geographic features through an environmental impact study. - 4.
-Where outside a community water service area, identifies a source of water with sufficient quantity and quality for the proposed use_and mitigation measures for any anticipated impacts on the aquifer or surface water in a manner that does not negatively impact the relevant watershed and/or aquifer through a hydro-geologic impact review and/or assessment on the water supplies of adjacent properties and on any nearby surface water resources in accordance with the Board Policy on "Groundwater Application requirements for rezoning of un-serviced lands" as amended from time to time. - 5.
-Preserves, enhances, and dedicates useable parkland that provides linkages to public lands, and integrated trail system and waterfront access where appropriate; - Minimizes greenhouse gas emissions resulting from the development through energy efficient building and site design, and consideration of active transportation where applicable. - 7.
+- 1. Is consistent with the Community Values Statement, the rest of the Official Community Plan and the Regional Growth Strategy; - 2.
+Preserves and protects the rural character of the area and contains urban development to the Rural Village Nodes; - 3.
+Protects and promotes natural, environmental, and geographic features through an environmental impact study. - 4.
+Where outside a community water service area, identifies a source of water with sufficient quantity and quality for the proposed use and mitigation measures for any anticipated impacts on the aquifer or surface water through a hydro-geologic assessment in accordance with the Board Policy on "Groundwater Application requirements for rezoning of un-serviced lands" as amended from time to time. - 5.
+Preserves, enhances, and dedicates useable parkland that provides linkages to public lands, and integrated trail system and waterfront access where appropriate; - 6.
+Minimizes greenhouse gas emissions resulting from the development through energy efficient site design, and consideration of active transportation where applicable. - 7.
 Proposes a comprehensive approach to management and disposal of sewage and/or septage; - 8.
 Proposes a comprehensive approach to drainage and management of rainwater demonstrating that impervious surfaces are minimized, slowing, detaining and infiltrating rainwater is considered, and that there is no increase to rainwater flow onto adjacent lands; - 9.
-Protects and conserves archaeological sites through adherence to the provincial Heritage Conservation Act: - 10.
+Protects and conserves archaeological sites through adherence to the provincial Heritage Conservation Act; - 10.
 Has been presented to the community for review and comment on the overall proposal including any studies prepared to satisfy the above.